i2p/i2p.www/i2p2www/spec/streaming.rst

 Overview
 ========

-See [STREAMING]_ for an overview of the Streaming Library.
+See [STREAMING]_ for an overview of the Streaming protocol.

 .. _versions: